tulip-control/gr1c/doc/formats.md

 defined in the section [Interaction](md_interaction.html)).
 Blank lines and lines beginning with # are ignored.

-For example, if there are two variables, and we wish to change the game graph by removing the controlled edge from 00 to 01 (with states given as bitvectors), and we have declared the "neighborhood" to consist of states 00, 01, and 11, then the file would be
+For example, if there are two variables, and we have declared the "neighborhood" to consist of states 00, 01, and 11 (with states given as bitvectors), and we wish to change the game graph by removing the controlled edge from 00 to 01, then the file would be

     0 0
     0 1